Oscar Accountants Reportedly ‘Froze’ When Wrong Movie Announced, Needed Security

 “As I was taking Matt’s wife to the side of the house, I heard John Esposito on my headset say, ‘Brian says he didn’t think they said the right winner.
 Can you have Martha check her envelope?’
 That was the first time I heard anything about it, and it was probably a minute, or a minute and 15 seconds, from the time Faye announced the wrong winner.”

-Despite the elated La La Land squad giving acceptance speech after acceptance speech, the accountants seemed very slow and and rather lackadaisical about any possible mistake that was made.
+Despite the elated La La Land squad giving acceptance speech after acceptance speech, the accountants seemed very slow and rather lackadaisical about any possible mistake that was made.
 As Natoli was not on stage, he radioed another stage manager to get to the bottom of this unthinkable debacle.

 “She [Ruiz] was standing there with the envelope in her hand, very low-key.
 And John Esposito said that Brian was very low-key too, no urgency.
 But we had Martha open the envelope, and it said ‘Moonlight.'”

-At this point, Natoli instructed that the accountants needed to go on stage and exclaimed “Get the accountants out there!”
+At this point, Natoli instructed that the accountants needed to go on stage and exclaimed, “Get the accountants out there!”
 They could not hesitate for even a moment.
 The wrong name was announced.
 They needed to fix this mistake now, but both PwC accountants froze.

 “John was trying to get Brian to go on stage, and he wouldn’t go.
 And Martha wouldn’t go.
 We had to push them on stage, which was just shocking to me.”